Need to talk? Call 1800 882 436.

 Key facts

-• Immunisation will stop most children from getting measles.
+• Vaccination will stop most children from getting measles.

 What is measles?

 Measles is a very contagious illness caused by a virus.
-It can cause serious complications for anyone who becomes infected.
+It can make you very unwell and cause serious complications.

-Measles is uncommon in Australia due to our successful measles vaccination program.
-But measles outbreaks still happen, often due to overseas visitors and returning residents bringing back the virus.
+Measles is uncommon in Australia due to a successful measles vaccination program.

 What are the symptoms of measles?